haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

 ## Presenters

 The workshop will be instructed by seasoned contributors to GHC.
-So far, we have confirmed that the following GHC developers will present.l
+So far, we have confirmed that the following GHC developers will present.

 ### Ben Gamari